Recommended Hardware

 Camera(s)

-(Required) For full object detection capabilties.
+(Required) For full object detection capabilities.

-Recommended: Raspberry Pi Camera Module 3 (wide angle recommended)
+(Recommended) Raspberry Pi Camera Module 3 (wide angle recommended)

 Requires a RPi 5 Camera Cable that is sold separately.

-Alternative/additional: Raspberry Pi Global Shutter for faster motion capture and custom-lens based on your needs
+(Alternative/additional) Raspberry Pi Global Shutter for faster motion capture and custom-lens based on your needs

 Requires a RPi 5 Camera Cable that is sold separately.

-The Raspberry Pi 5 has 2 camera transceiver slots, so you can easily attach 2 native Raspberry Pi cameras.
+The Raspberry Pi 5 has 2 (two) camera transceiver slots, so you can easily attach 2 native Raspberry Pi cameras.

 AI Co-processor